unhcr/dataviz-styleguide/README.md

 gulp build
 ```

-Each time after you make a change, you'll need to run `gulp build`.
-Be sure to open the Chrome developer tools and make sure the cache is disabled (in the Network tab); otherwise you may be loading old versions of the CSS via cache, and not see the updates.
+Each time after you make a change, you'll need to run `gulp build`, then refresh the page (make sure cache is turned off so you see the latest).

 Each user interface element has its own variables that can be tweaked.
 For example, variables for buttons can be modified in `semantic/src/themes/unhcr/elements/button.variables`.
 Here's an [example pull request that customises horizontal padding of buttons](https://github.com/unhcr/dataviz-styleguide/pull/65/files#diff-9407611038769d05929dc94fd85bb090R19).
 Here's another [example pull request that customises the radio buttons appearance](https://github.com/unhcr/dataviz-styleguide/pull/54/files#diff-36a058ed3b22a726f7b396d03f3b5400R11).